umamimolecule/azure-functions-http-middleware/samples/ConditionalMiddleware/README.md

 This project contains two functions: `http://localhost:7071/api/Function1` and `http://localhost:7071/api/Function2`.

-Function1 will execute middleware A then B, whilst Function2 will only execute middlware B.
+Function1 will execute middleware A then B, whilst Function2 will only execute middleware B.

 The pipeline is set up using the following code, which inspects the inbound request to decide which middleware is invoked: